Last updated on August 19th, 2021 at 12:06 pm

 Savandurga is the largest monolith in Asia.
-This day trip will help you explore it.
+This day trip will help you explore it along with two ancient temples.

 Bengaluru – Thippagondanahalli (T G Halli) reservoir – Thirumale – Magadi – Savandurga – Ramanagaram – Bengaluru